sxweetlollipop2912/MyFirstDiscordBot-Meo/README.md

 A Discord bot using [Discord.Net](https://github.com/RogueException/Discord.Net) created in my free time to learn and have fun.^^

+### Update 09/4/2022
+- No spare time available *sigh*, guess I'll send this repo straight to the archive.

 ### Update 27/06/2021

 - Streaming music doesn't work anymore.
 It worked last time I checked, and I haven't touched the audio part ever since.
 I'll try to figure out the reason behind this, and fix it in my spare time.